Everything About Breast Milk Donation

 - Pumping and breastfeeding can be a way to lose the extra pounds.

 Donor Milk Is Usually Prescribed For

 - Infants with allergies.

 - Infants who have a formula intolerance.

 - For the treatment of disease.

-- For babies with a metabolism that is ineffective.
+- For babies with an inefficient metabolism.

 How to Get Donated Breast Milk